MohamedKarrab/Box-Initial-Enum/README.md

 ╚═════╝ ╚═╝╚══════╝
 ```

-Bie automates initial enumeration and scanning commonly performed on Hack The Box (HTB) and TryHackMe machines.
+Bie automates initial enumeration and scanning performed on HackTheBox (HTB) and TryHackMe machines.
 It integrates many tools such as Nmap, Nikto, ffuf, enum4linux.. to be as comprehensive as possible.

 ## Features